home-assistant/home-assistant.io/source/_integrations/input_select.markdown

 ### Services

-This integration provides three services to modify the state of the `input_select`.
+This integration provides four services to modify the state of the `input_select`.

 | Service | Data | Description |
 | ------- | ---- | ----------- |